griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 | In-use IP addresses | us-central1 | 25 |
 | Persistent Disk SSD (GB) | us-central1 | 10,000 GB |

-> **Note on CPUs:** Default is 200 already.
+> **Note on CPUs:** Default is already 200.
 >
 > **Note on Persistent Disk SSD:** For smaller test datasets, the default
 > 500 GB limit may be sufficient.
 However, for full-scale datasets
-> any increase might be needed (10 TB is a ceiling value).
+> an increase might be needed (10 TB is a ceiling value).
 If the "Edit Quotas" button is greyed out
 > for this quota (common on new accounts), submit a request directly to
 > Google Cloud Support.
+(Note: This was not necessary for our test runs on the HCC1395 example dataset.)

 Quota increases for CPUs and IP addresses are often auto-approved within minutes.
 Persistent Disk SSD requests may take 1-2 business days.